List of Kamen Rider OOO characters: Shingo Izumi

-Shingo Izumi (泉 信吾, Izumi Shingo) is Hina Izumi's older brother and a police detective.
-Following the Greeed's awakening, he is mortally wounded by the Kamakiri Yummy then subsequently possessed by Ankh, who slowly reanimates Shingo over the course of the series until Ankh and Ankh (Lost) compete to absorb each other, with Shingo experiencing everything Ankh did to his body while he was possessed.
-After Ankh sacrifices himself to help Eiji Hino defeat Kiyoto Maki, a fully revived Shingo resumes his work as a police detective.
+Shingo Izumi (泉 信吾, Izumi Shingo) is Hina's older brother and a police detective.
+Following the Greeed's awakening, he is mortally wounded by the Kamakiri Yummy and subsequently possessed by Ankh, who slowly reanimates Shingo over the course of the series until Ankh and Ankh (Lost) compete to absorb each other, with Shingo experiencing everything Ankh did to his body while he was possessed.
+After Ankh sacrifices himself to help Eiji defeat Kiyoto Maki, a fully revived Shingo resumes his work as a police detective.

 Shingo Izumi is portrayed by Ryosuke Miura, who also portrays Ankh.

 Chiyoko Shiraishi

 Chiyoko Shiraishi (白石 千世子, Shiraishi Chiyoko) is the owner of the International Cuisine Restaurant Cous Coussier (多国籍料理店クスクシエ, Takokuseki Ryōriten Kusukushie) who enjoys cosplaying and frequently changes her restaurant's decor to fit different cultural themes as a means to attract more customers.
-Despite hiring Hina, Eiji, and Shintaro Goto and allowing Ankh to live at Cous Coussier, Shiraishi remains unaware of their battles with the Greeed until Eiji's transformation into one and Ankh's near destruction convinces Hina to tell Shiraishi the truth.
+Despite hiring Hina, Eiji, and Goto while allowing Eiji and Ankh to live at Cous Coussier, Chiyoko remains unaware of their battles with the Greeed until Eiji's transformation into one and Ankh's near destruction convinces Hina to tell Shiraishi the truth.

 Chiyoko Shiraishi is portrayed by Marie Kai (甲斐 まり恵, Kai Marie), who also portrays Hitomi Maki.